Table of Contents

 As we learn Keywords and identifiers in previous tutorials now, we will learn about how to use them using variables.

-Variables are used to store values in reserved memory locations.
+Python Variable are used to store values in reserved memory locations.
 Variables are created at the moment when they are first declared at runtime.
 It does not need any keywords or any particular data type to declare it.
 Variables are declared based on identifiers.

 Variables are assigned based on the data types.
 It will automatically assign a value to a variable when we use an equal sign (=) to the variable.

-Example 1: Declaring a single variable.
+Example 1: Declaring a single Python variable.

 As you can see, we have stored a string in a variable call software, and then we are printing the variable.